iworks/og/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple method to add Open Graph metadata to your entries so that they look great when shared on sites like Facebook and Google+.
+Simple method to add Open Graph metadata to your entries so that they look great when shared on sites.

 == Description ==

 The [Open Graph protocol][] enables any web page to become a rich object in a social graph.
-Most notably, this allows for these pages to be used with Facebook's [Like Button][] and [Graph API][] as well as within [Google+][] posts.
+Most notably, this allows for these pages to be used with Facebook's [Like Button][] and [Graph API][].

 The Open Graph plugin inserts the Open Graph metadata into page head section and provides filters for other plugins and themes to override this data, or to provide additional Open Graph data.